-On July 10, 2023, the Company announced it had taken precautionary measures and temporarily reduced the number of non-essential staff and contractors at the Blackwater Gold Mine.
+On July 10, 2023, the Company announced it had taken precautionary measures and temporarily reduced the number of non-essential staff and contractors at the Blackwater Gold Mine due to wild fires in the area.

 On August 3, 2023, the Company announced that all site activities had recommenced, with staff and contractor occupancy levels on site corresponding to those before the wildfire event.